 Facing the Man or Woman in the Mirror

 It’s hard to look at yourself when you are struggling with some form of addiction.
-You avoid facing yourself for fear of observing the person you’ve become.
+You avoid facing yourself for fear of observing the person you’ve become, which can also cause you to suffer from depression.
 As hard as it may be to face the road you’ve chosen, nothing can be done until you do.
 Take a good hard look at yourself.
 Forgive yourself first and foremost.
 After that, take inventory of your life and estimate the damage that must be repaired in order to find your way back.
 Rome wasn’t built in a day.
 Recovery wasn’t built in a day either.
 Be prepared to be patient with your journey back to sobriety.

 If you are struggling with a drug addiction, there will be specific recovery programs and options that you may want to consider.
 Your situation may cause you to think about all the other people struggling with the same addiction.
 You may also wonder how many of those struggling will win their battle.
 Your search to find the right program may trigger many thoughts and questions.
 You may ponder questions like, “can-suboxone-help-stop-opiate-epidemic?”
 Or even which treatment options for opiod detox would work the best for you.
 However, one of the most difficult steps has already been taken.
 You have admitted that you have a problem by seeking help.
 Instead of denying your struggle you have enlisted the help of professionals to assist you with overcoming the addiction.
 Give yourself credit for getting help from professionals who know what they’re doing.